ohynderi/FwAutomation/README.md

                        with -c.
 Eg: hostname1, hostname2
   -i INSTRUCTION_FILE  By default: /Config/instruction.csv
   -t TOPOLOGY_FILE     By default: /Config/topology.csv
-  -n NETWORK_FILE      By default: /Config/delegation_networks.csv
+  -v VARIABLE_FILE      By default: /Config/variable.csv
   ```

 ## Configuration Files
 ### The Topology File
-This is a csv file that lists the different sites and corresponding site ID and FW management IP address.
+This is a CSV file that lists the different sites and corresponding site ID and FW management IP address.

 Syntax of the file is the following:
 ```